The Law Clinic offers appointments in Lent and Michaelmas terms.

 Taking on cases

-Enquiries usually come into the Clinic as a direct enquiry via our online appointment request form (which will be live from September) or via a drop-in appointment at the Storey.
+Enquiries usually come into the Clinic as a direct enquiry via our online appointment request form.
 We also receive referrals from Lancaster and Morecambe Citizen’s Advice Bureau and local community groups.

-Lancaster University Law Clinic is pleased to be able to offer virtual appointments by telephone and Skype to extend our service to people who may not be able to attend the face-to-face Monday drop-in clinic at the Storey.
+Lancaster University Law Clinic is pleased to be able to offer virtual appointments by telephone and Microsoft Teams to extend our service.
+Please note that all appointments in 2021 are currently taking place online.
 If you would like to make a virtual appointment with one of our student advisors, please complete the online form on our ‘contact us’ page, or email firstname.lastname@example.org.

 Can we help?